 Subsection (c)(8)(E)1. requires employers to evaluate the need for PPE to protect employees from exposure to COVID-19, and provide such equipment as needed.
-Subsection (c)(8)(E)2. requires employers to evaluate the need for respiratory protection in accordance with section 5144 when the physical distancing requirements in subsection (c)(6) are not feasible or are not maintained.
+Whenever an employer provides respirators for voluntary use under the proposed regulations, the employer must encourage their use and ensure that employees are provided with a respirator of the correct size.
+Subsection (c)(8)(E)2. requires, starting July 31, 2021, that employers provide respirators for voluntary use in compliance with section 5144(c)(2) to unvaccinated employees working indoors or at outdoor mega events.
 Subsection (c)(8)(E)3. requires employers to provide and ensure the use of respirators in accordance with section 5144 when deemed necessary by the Division through Issuance of Order to Take Special Action, in accordance with section 332.3.
 Subsection (c)(8)(E)4. requires employers to provide and ensure use of eye protection and respiratory protection in accordance with section 5144 when employees are exposed to procedures that may aerosolize potentially infectious material such as saliva or respiratory tract fluids.
+Subsection (c)(8)(E)5. requires employers to provide respirators for voluntary use to unvaccinated employees who share a vehicle for at least 15 minutes, starting 15 days after the effective date of the proposed section.